cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

 The author of *The House of the Spirits* is Isabel Allende.
 What meaning, then, can we make of a tuple that pairs *The House of the Spirits* with the author Ralph Ellison (the author of *Invisible Man*)?

 We are typically interested in pairing only certain tuples of a relation with certain tuples of another.
 In the above example, we are interested in tuples where the **author_id** attribute from **books** agrees with the **author_id** attribute from **authors**.
-This is easily accomplished by applying the appropriate selection operation to the result of our cross product:
+This relationship is indicated not only by the names we have used for attributes, but also by the foreign key constraint on **books** and **authors**.
+To retain only the tuples with matching **author_id** values, we apply a selection operation to the result of our cross product:

 .. math::